DEPARTMENT DIRECTORS AND DEPUTIES

 Brenna has served as the Departmental Human Resources Officer at DHS since 2016, overseeing all aspects of the department’s human resources program including recruitment, position classification, employee benefits, training, employee relations, records management, labor relations, and civil rights compliance for over 2,300 employees.

 She has also served as the Director of System Support and Administration, System Director of Human Resources, Associate Director of Human Resources, Human Resources Specialist for University of Hawaiʻi Systems, and Personnel Management Specialist V for the Department of Health.
-Brenna has a distinguished track record of leading with a strong commitment to provide innovative, creative, and practical solutions to human resources management issues.
+Brenna has a distinguished track record of leading with a strong commitment to providing innovative, creative, and practical solutions to human resources management issues.

-Ryan Yamane, Deputy Director
+Brian Furuto, Deputy Director

 Department of Human Services (DHS)